patience4711/ESP32-read-APS-inverters/README.md

 This works slightly different.
 When the fil is uploaded you have to refert back to the menupage and reboot. (or press the reset button or power cycle)

 ## changelog ##
+version ESP32-ECU_V0_3:
+* redesigned the important processes to gain more free heap.
+* some cosmetics

 version ESP32-ECU_V0_1d:
 * replaced elegantOta with my own implentation
 * fixed a bug in the pairing proces